Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks

 The multiple-access EH network is comprised of $M$ EH transmitters transmitting to a single receiving node (receiver).
-Similar to the broadcast EH network, we do not impose any restriction on how the $M$ transmitting nodes cooperate or on the correlation between the transmitting channels.
-However, we impose one practical constraint by assuming that the harvested energy from one EH transmitter cannot be transferred to another EH transmitter.
+Here, we impose one practical constraint by assuming that the harvested energy from one EH transmitter cannot be transferred to another EH transmitter.
 In each time slot, each EH transmitter extracts power from its battery and uses it to transmit a codeword to the receiver.
 Let the transmit power of the codeword transmitted by the $k$-th EH transmitter in the $i$-th time slot be denoted by $P_{{\rm out},k}(i)$.
-Let $P_{{\rm d},k}(i)$ denote the desired power that the $k$-th EH transmitter wants to extract from its battery in the $i$-th time slot.
+Let $P_{{\rm d},k}(i)\in\mathcal{P}$ denote the desired power that the $k$-th EH transmitter wants to extract from its battery in the $i$-th time slot.
 Then, $P_{{\rm out},k}(i)$ and $P_{{\rm d},k}(i)$ are related by

 where $B_k(i)$ is the amount of power in the battery of the $k$-th EH transmitter in the $i$-th time slot and is given by